You may think that you’re diet is healthy because you eat a variety of foods, but what if the foods you eat aren’t as healthy as you thought?

 Astringent Taste (Earth/Space)

 The qualities of astringent taste are cooling, drying and heavy.
-It increases Vata and pacifies Kapha and Pitta.

 Astringent taste has a constricting effect on the body and bodily tissues.
 This means it can help with clotting, healing ulcers, decongestion and reducing inflammation.
+It also promotes self reflection and going within.

-In excess astringent taste can lead to constipation, bloating, gas, spasms and low sex drive.
+Too much astringent taste can lead to constipation, bloating, gas, spasms and low sex drive.

-In the mind too much astringent taste can lead to a scattered, anxious and fearful mind.
+An excess of astringent taste can lead to a scattered, anxious and fearful mind.
 It also increases rigidity of mind and an unwillingness to be flexible.

 Foods that contain astringent taste include lentils/beans, pomegranate, bean sprouts, turmeric and some raw veggies like broccoli.